AkshayLaddha943/Arrow_SensorFusion_turtlebot3_ws/README.md

 #Verify the ros2 topic list again and there should be an /odometry/filtered topic
 ros2 topic list
 ```
+After running the EKF launch file of robot_localization package, you should receive a similiar output -

 <p align="center"> <img src="https://github.com/AkshayLaddha943/Arrow_SensorFusion_turtlebot3_ws/blob/main/results/Arrow_ROS_Results/EKF_output.png" height="120" width="950" alt="turtlebot3_rviz">

+P.S: Warnings or error may arise if the ekf launch file is initiated before the turtlebot3 rendering takes place

 ## Plotting a real-time graph of the odometry and filtered odometry output